 Andrew has research interests in all aspects of Corpus Linguistics, including the development of software tools for the identification and visualisation of language change across time.
 He has a particular interest in the use of the web as a source of natural language data and has expertise in the areas of search engine design, topic detection and indexing, web document formats, and the extraction of authorship date from web documents.

-2012-13 JISC Embedding Benefits Grant - Integration of eMargin with Virtual Learning Environments (Project Manager)
+2012-13 JISC Embedding Benefits Grant - Integration of eMargin with Virtual Learning Environments (Project Lead)

-2011-12 JISC Learning and Teaching Innovation Grant - eMargin: an online collaborative textual annotation resource (Project Manager)
+2011-12 JISC Learning and Teaching Innovation Grant - eMargin: an online collaborative textual annotation resource (Project Lead)

 Recent Invited Talks